The benefits of a home office

 Calculating a proportion of running costs

-Alternatively you can calculate a proportion of your home running costs.
+Alternatively you can calculate a proportion of your home running costs to claim tax relief working from home.
 These are the steps:

 Add up your rent or interest you pay on your mortgage (not the capital element, only the interest), utility bills, council tax, insurance (if this also covers your business).